stevej763/photography-portfolio-frontend/README.md

 - React Router for homepage and Category page with variable params
 - Basic React components for thumbnails, headings
 - Rough page layout
+- Implement Axios for retriving data from API
+- Replace stubbed categories and photos with live data from API

 ### To-Do:

-- Implement Axios for retriving data from API
 - Configure for Prod
-- Replace stubbed categories and photos with live data from API
 - Finalise page layouts and site structure
 - Choose a colour scheme
 - Add Lightbox or modal view for photos
 - Add download option
 - Add payment or donation option for downloading photos
+- Create a Logo, favicon etc.